 The cap-strapped Chiefs weren't active this offseason, but retaining most of their Super Bowl roster was a big win.
 Wideouts Sammy Watkins and Demarcus Robinson were worked into the cap, and first-round running back Clyde Edwards-Helaire makes a great offense even better.
+The team also convinced former Pro Bowl guard Kelechi Osemele to come on board after Laurent Duvernay-Tardif opted out.
 Of course, the highlight of the Chiefs offseason was their recent 10-year contract extension for star quarterback Patrick Mahomes.
-The only major concern going into 2020 is elite pass rusher Chris Jones' contract status, with a possible holdout on the horizon.
+The team even followed that up with an extension for defensive tackle Chris Jones.

 The Raiders made several significant free agent moves as they go south to Vegas, led by much-needed linebackers Cory Littleton and Nick Kwiatkoski.
 Carl Nassib and Maliek Collins also help the defense up front, and veteran defensive backs Prince Amukamara and Jeff Heath add experience on the back end.
 As was the case in last year's draft, the Raiders weren't victims of groupthink with the picks of Henry Ruggs and Lynn Bowden on offense.